PolarRobotics/PR-Docs/docs/source/hardware/uart.md

-# The Universal Asynchronous Receiver-Transmitter Protocol
+# The UART Protocol
 ## Overview
-UART stands for the Universal Asynchronous Receiver-Transmitter protocol, which is an OSI Layer 2 serial communications protocol.
-It is byte level and little-endian, sending and thus receiving the least significant byte first in a given transmission.
-However, most libraries built for UART communication will parse the data as expected.
+- UART is the Universal Asynchronous Receiver-Transmitter protocol, which is an OSI Layer 2 serial communications protocol.
+	- It is byte level and little-endian, sending and thus receiving the least significant byte first in a given transmission.
+	- However, most libraries built for UART communication will parse the data as expected.

-Any UART circuit between two devices requires three wires; a common ground, a TX to RX connection, and an RX to TX connection.
+- Any UART circuit between two devices requires three wires; a common ground, a TX to RX connection, and an RX to TX connection.

 % TODO: add image of an example circuit

 ## UART Communication with ESP32
-With the Platformio Arduino framework, the ESP32 can utilize the [HardwareSerial](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/HardwareSerial.h) library to establish UART communication and read/write data over the serial bus.
+- With the PlatformIO Arduino framework, the ESP32 can utilize the [HardwareSerial](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/HardwareSerial.h) library to establish UART communication and read/write data over the serial bus.

-An ESP32 generally has three available UART interfaces, UART0, UART1, AND UART2.
+- An ESP32 generally has three available UART interfaces, `UART0`, `UART1`, AND `UART2`.

-UART1 is used by the ESP's serial monitor by default, and the pins UART1 is generally reserved for flash memory, leaving UART2 as the primary UART channel available.
-Its worth noting that pin definitions for the UART channels can vary by model, so its important to consult available documentation for the specific board your working with.
+- `UART1` is used by the ESP's serial monitor by default, and the pins `UART1` is generally reserved for flash memory, leaving `UART2` as the primary UART channel available.
+	- It is worth noting that pin definitions for the UART channels can vary by model, so it is important to consult the documentation for the specific board you are working with.

+% TODO: @quantum check this last part – doesn't seem consistent.
+Is UART0 used for the serial monitor? and "the pins UART1" doesn't make sense.
+Is UART1 a pin?
+Or is it supposed to be "the pins used for/by UART1"?

 ## UART Communication with Pi Zero or Pi 4
-You can check if UART is enabled by searching through your available ports and looking for a port ending in `S0` See the figure below for an example of how to check this
+- You can check if UART is enabled by searching through your available ports and looking for a port ending in `S0`.
+	- See the figure below for an example of how to check this.

+% TODO: where is this figure? @quantum

-If the port isn't found, you must run `sudo raspi-config` to enter the Raspian configuration screen to enable the firmware, which brings you to following screen:
+- If the port isn't found, you must run `sudo raspi-config` to enter the Raspbian configuration screen and enable the firmware.
+This brings you to following screen:

 ![Step 1](../_static/images/hardware/uart/uart_config_1.png)

-From there, you must navigate to `Interface Options` and then `Serial Port`, using the arrow keys for navigation and the ENTER key for selection.
+- From there, you must navigate to `Interface Options` and then `Serial Port`, using the arrow keys for navigation and the `ENTER` key for selection.

 ![Step 2](../_static/images/hardware/uart/uart_config_2.png)

-Select "no" for the first option,
+- Select `<No>` for the first option.

 ![Step 3](../_static/images/hardware/uart/uart_config_3.png)

-Then "yes" for the second.
+- Then select `<Yes>` for the second.

 ![Step 4](../_static/images/hardware/uart/uart_config_4.png)

-The following screen should result.
+- You should then see the following screen:

 ![Step 5](../_static/images/hardware/uart/uart_config_5.png)

-When prompted to reboot, select `yes`.
-If you're not prompted to reboot, hit the TAB key twice and press ENTER to select `Finish`.
+- When prompted to reboot, select `yes`.
+If you're not prompted to reboot, hit the `TAB` key twice and press `ENTER` to select `Finish`.

-Once the device reboots you should now be able to find the "S0" port mentioned earlier.
-This is the port used for UART communication via the TX and RX GPIO pins present on the Pi.
+- Once the device reboots, you should now be able to find the aforementioned `S0` port.
+	- This is the port used for UART communication via the `TX` and `RX` GPIO pins present on the Pi.

 ## Interfacing with UART through pigpio
 Uart communication on [Raspbian](https://www.raspbian.org)-based Pi systems can be achieved through use of the [pigpio library](https://abyz.me.uk/rpi/pigpio/), available as both a Python module and a C library.